-A great MPG will put you in the running, but it’s the Graduate Research Plan that determines whether you win.
+The Graduate Research Plan is another story.
 Based on what I’ve learned from coaching hundreds of applicants, nearly every winner has received substantial guidance from someone with a track record of funding peer-reviewed science projects.
 Lacking that, honorable mention is probably your best outcome.

 You need someone who will make sure that you are addressing a problem that is important to society and relevant to current debates in your discipline.
 You need someone who will make sure that your methodology is appropriate, and that your scope of work is reasonable.
 You need someone who will anticipate what can go wrong and tell you how to avoid or recover from those breakdowns.

-The simple answer is that if you have a committed advisor, you are ready to compete this year.
+The simple answer is that if you have a committed advisor, you can apply as an incoming graduate student.
 If you don’t, you should defer your application.

-Or, say you’re a new graduate student in a program where everyone does two-week lab rotations during their first term before choosing an advisor, and professors don’t invest time in prospective students until they’ve committed to their lab.
-Apply next year with help from the professor you eventually work with.
+If you’re a new graduate student in a program where everyone does two-week lab rotations during their first term before choosing an advisor, and professors don’t invest time in prospective students until they’ve committed to their lab, you might wait to apply next year with help from the professor you eventually work with.

 I’ve seen students who have been in the workforce for several years, during which time they developed professional relationships with professors who are willing to help them prepare their application.
 They often apply for the fellowship at the same time that they apply for graduate study.

 Some schools have formed panels of volunteer faculty to fill the advisory role for new graduate students who don’t yet have a committed advisor.